DNM1008/Event-Trigger-Demo/readme.md

 where possible.
 It will replace the abbreviations with what it thinks are the meanings.

-After that, the program will prompt the LLM into matching the remark with a suitable category.
+After that, the program will prompt the LLM to match the remark with a suitable category.
 The hopes is that the LLM will read the remark and the categories and understand them both, thus match the transactions to the suitable category.